 As the Biblical Tower of Babel suggests, language causes issues

 Language, instilled in us from infancy, occupies a vast portion of our awareness.
 Language filters and interprets the ‘what is’ of reality, and leaves us feeling we truly know reality.
 We trust what we think and end up with biased judgments.
-Yet, that is just the dipolar nature of language, i.e., black and white are easier to wrap our thoughts around than fuzzy grey in-betweens — the Shadowy, indistinct, Indistinct and shadowy, of which chapter 21 speaks.
-We take the path of least resistance and choose either the black or white, and let most of the in-between fade from awareness.
+Yet, that is just the dipolar nature of language.
+Language’s ‘blacks and whites’ are easier to mentally manipulate than fuzzy grey in-betweens — the Shadowy, indistinct, Indistinct and shadowy, as chapter 21 implies.
+We take the ‘black and white’ path of least resistance and let most of the fuzzy in-between fade from awareness.

 The article quotes linguist Benjamin Whorf as saying, “Native American languages impose on their speakers a picture of reality that is totally different from ours, so their speakers would simply not be able to understand some of our most basic concepts, like the flow of time or the distinction between objects (like “stone”) and actions (like “fall”).”

-All social animals have their way of social connection.
+All social animals have their means of social connection.

-A basic home-schooling lesson I taught my kids from day one onward was this: Things are never as they seem on the surface.
+A crucial lesson I taught my home-schooled kids was that things are never as they seem on the surface.
 Instead, we are mostly seeing only a reflection of ourselves — our needs and fears.
 Fortunately, just acknowledging this house of mirrors is usually enough to give us a few moments to pause and reconsider what we think we see and know.
-Recognizing this decreases the need to know precisely what is going on, and helps one to take what seems real with a grain of salt.
+This acknowledgment decreases our need to know precisely what is going on, and helps take what seems real with more grains of salt.

 Thought bubbles up from emotion.

-Thinking is an emergent property (p.121) of feeling, which in turn flows from the shadowy, silent mystery of biology within.
-Feeling drives thinking, which makes feeling much broader and deeper than anything thinking can encompass.
+Thinking is an emergent property (p.121) of feeling, which in turn flows from the shadowy, silent mystery of innate biology.
+Feeling drives thinking, which means feeling is much broader and deeper than what thinking can encompass.
 We are at loss for words when it comes to our deepest experiences.
-All experience reaches beyond anything words can pigeonhole with black or white, so to speak.
+Indeed, experience lies beyond what words can pigeonhole.
 (See Tools of Taoist Thought: Correlations, p.565.)

 Words are just the tip of the iceberg of consciousness.
-This may be a good example of chapter 70’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
-Yes, we may intellectually acknowledge that words are just the tip, but in real life, we react otherwise emotionally.
-Those emotions stir up and steer our thoughts to line up with the emotion.
+This is a good example of chapter 70’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
+Even though we can intellectually acknowledge and understand an issue, in real life we easily react otherwise emotionally.
+Pressing emotions stir up and steer our thoughts to line up with the emotion.
 Emotion rules the roost of cognition and its understandings.